adityavinodh/blog/content/blog/linux-intro.md

 > Warning: This is a beginner's guide and will go over the setup to install the Linux distro on your entire system, formatting your drive in the process.
 It will not go over dual-booting, creating a separate partition, etc. That will be posted soon in a future post.
 PLEASE BACKUP your entire data in advance as all of your files and the OS will get deleted.

 Please read the above warning before continuing.
 An option to explore if you don't want to immediately install on actual hardware is a virtual machine.
 Software like virtualbox from Oracle allow you to quickly and easily create virtual machines (isolated boxes) running any distro or OS you want without affecting your computer.
-However, it has a minimum hardware requirement of atleast 8GB of RAM/memory, atleast 100GB of disk space, etc. to run smoothly.
+However, it has a minimum hardware requirement of at least 8GB of RAM/memory, at least 100GB of disk space, etc. to run smoothly.

 ---

 Plug in your flash drive and boot up your computer.
-Enter the BIOS setup in your laptop or comupter and make the following changes.
+Enter the BIOS setup in your laptop or computer and make the following changes.
 You have to do this while your computer starts/boots up.
 This can be done usually by pressing F2, but it might differ depending on the computer you have.
 A quick search for the brand or hardware that you are using will get you the right key.

 Then, make sure to set the flash drive to be at the top of the boot order.
 This will ensure that we boot from the flash drive instead of from the Hard Drive or SSD the normal way.